syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 </sfgrid:GridTemplateColumn>
 {% endhighlight %}

-The following screenshot shows that how `DatePicker` and `TimePicker` are viewed together.
+The following screenshot shows that how `DatePicker` and `TimePicker` are viewed together:

 ![](SfDataGrid_images/DateTimePicker.png)